- Start and end times are flexible according to the length of your practice.

 - Please refrain from unnecessary talking.
 Enjoy the silence of the early morning and the sound of your breath.

-- Refrain from eating at least 2 hours prior to and 30 minutes after your practice.
+- Avoid eating at least 2 hours prior to and 30 minutes after your practice.
 Drink plenty of water during the day after your practice, but do not take water bottles into the practice space or drink immediately before class.

 - Respect your limits and be loving towards yourself.
 Acknowledge that your body and mind will feel different every day; listen to what your body tells you and practice in your own time following your own breath (which should be smooth and even).